mmabey/fhirdatetime/docs/index.rst

 Finally, the year, month, day, and other values are returned to ``sorted()``, which does the appropriate sorting on those values.

 If neither of these use cases of the :any:`sort_key()` function apply to what you need to do, you can always use a custom lambda to do your sorting.
 For example, the following is equivalent to the care plan sorting example:

->>> sorted(care_plan_list, key=lambda x: DateTime.sort_key(x.period.start))
+>>> sorted(care_plan_list, key=lambda x: FhirDateTime.sort_key(x.period.start))

 License